 Though I have been pretty busy of late, delaying this further will have collateral damage.
 Not only will Sunay be hurling all sorts of words towards me, but I will mess up, forget the little crispy details of the trip and then reading this won’t feel as yummy!

-Putting to rest all the lengthy introductions yours truly – crowned prince of Jammu, his Majesty Kanav is famous for, and I will cut straight to the point.
+Putting to rest all the lengthy introductions which yours truly – crowned prince of Jammu, his Majesty Kanav is famous for, I will cut straight to the point.

-Anyways, I am someone who has gradually taken to travelling.
+Anyways, I am someone who has gradually taken to traveling.
 This trip happens to be my third trip with Sunay and second involving Mohit and Sunay

 Mohit: Mota Bhai is the calmest person you can wish to travel with.
 So calm that the seas rose in anger seeing the characteristics they are famous for!
 He is one of my batch mates from IIT and an extremely knowledgeable and witty personality.
 And yeah, anything related to Shri Aurobindo gratifies his soul.
 (Kindly notice the italic typeface)

 Sunay: Well, Sunay is an asshole.
 Enough said!

 Don’t get me wrong, but this generally happens to be my weaker side.
 So when Sunay enquired of me on 5th of December about the plans, I was blank.
 Finally, on 16th December a Skype group was created and Mota bhai was added to it.
 The discussions went at a fast pace – Hotels, bus tickets, train tickets, then flight tickets, the lodging, the free lodging, the girls who will come, then the girls who won’t come, cancellations, confirmations!
 Time used to fly faster back then.

 After I suppose 6-8 iterations, having removed Hampi, having added many other destinations, we finally had a plan!